mrexodia/ExpressionParser/readme.md

 # ExpressionParser

 This is a very simple expression parser for binary operations with operator precedence, unary minus/plus and parentheses.
+It uses Dijkstra's Shunting-yard algorithm.

 Sample input/output: